 Being the mom of four kids, I have my share of chaos on a daily basis.
 Sometimes, I get to the end of the day, hell the end of the week, and wonder what happened to the time.
 And I know I’m not alone.

-Yet, even with our homeschooling schedule, commitments outside the home, my business and our bus remodel, we’re able to maintain a healthy lifestyle.
-Even on a crazy tight budget.
+Yet, even with our full schedule, commitments outside the home, my business and my husband’s job, we’re able to maintain a healthy lifestyle.
+Even on a tight budget.
 It can be done.

 Because we’ve aimed to make it both simple and sustainable.

 By choosing to approach healthy living (eating real food, reducing toxins in our home, using natural remedies, simplifying, etc.) in this way, we’ve found that not only are we able to do so without spending a bunch of money – we actually save a lot of money – but we can maintain that lifestyle even when life is busier than normal.